 On May 4, 1999 the Company reached a settlement with plaintiffs of the shareholder class action lawsuits described above.
 The aggregate settlement amount is \$6 million.
-The settlement will be funded by insurance proceeds of \$5.4 million and by the Company contributing 120,000 shares of VIVUS Common Stock to the settlement fund.
-The settlement is subject to approval by the Court.
+The settlement is funded by insurance proceeds of \$5.4 million and by the Company contributing 120,000 shares of VIVUS Common Stock to the settlement fund.